DMLT Course Details, Full Form, Fees, Eligibility, Duration, Syllabus, Admission, College and Career

 The DMLT syllabus and curriculum give you the theory and skills you need to excel in medical lab testing.
 Here's a breakdown of the key areas you'll explore:

-- Clinical Biochemistry covers analysing blood and bodily fluids.
-It is to assess organ function, identify metabolic disorders, and monitor diseases.
+- Clinical Biochemistry covers analysing blood and bodily fluids to assess organ function, identify metabolic disorders, and monitor diseases.

-- Microbiology is the study of microorganisms.
-These include bacteria, viruses, and parasites.
-It is to diagnose infections and identify pathogens.
+- Microbiology is the study of microorganisms, including bacteria, viruses, and parasites, to diagnose infections and identify pathogens.

-- Haematology focuses on analysing blood cells.
-It is to diagnose blood disorders like anaemia or leukaemia.
+- Haematology focuses on analysing blood cells to diagnose blood disorders like anaemia or leukaemia.

-- Histopathology is the microscopic examination of tissue samples.
-It is crucial for diagnosing diseases like cancer.
+- Histopathology involves the microscopic examination of tissue samples and is crucial for diagnosing diseases like cancer.

-- You'll learn about the body's immune system.
-You'll also learn about its response to infections.
+- You will learn about the body's immune system and its response to infections.

-- This covers proper procedures for sample collection, handling, and analysis.
-It also covers the reporting of test results.
+- This covers proper procedures for sample collection, handling, analysis, and reporting of test results.

 DMLT Eligibility Criteria